Atharvkondhare/Landing-Page/README.md

 # Landing-Page
-Landing Page using tailwind css.
+Landing Page using tailwind css by atharv.